Native American tribes

 villages of longhouses, which were large wood-frame houses covered with sheets of bark.

 One Wyandot house could be 150 feet long, and an entire clan lived in it--up to 60 people!

 Many Wyandot villages had palisades (reinforced walls) around them for protection.

-Here are some pictures of long houses like
+Here are some pictures of a long house like

 the ones Huron Indians used, and a

-drawing of what a longhouse looked like on the inside.
+drawing of what longhouses looked like on the inside.